- open pit copper/gold mine

 - mill processes ~16,800 tonnes per day

 - concentrate trucked to Port of Vancouver

-On January 7, 2019, the Company announced Mount Polley mine operations would be suspended in May 2019 due to declining copper prices.
-Imperial anticipates a resumption of operations once the economics of mining at Mount Polley improve.
+Mount Polley operations were suspended in May 2019, and the mine is on care & maintenance status.
+A resumption of operations is anticipated once the economics of mining at Mount Polley improve.

 Mount Polley is an open pit copper/gold mine with an underground component located in south-central British Columbia, 56 kilometres northeast of Williams Lake.
 The property encompasses 20,113 hectares, comprised of seven mining leases totalling 2,007 hectares, and 46 mineral claims encompassing 18,106 hectares.
 Mount Polley mine is owned and operated by Mount Polley Mining Corporation (MPMC), a subsidiary of Imperial.

 For additional information, refer to the Company’s New Releases, Quarter Reports & Annual Information Form.